xqyet/NSH_ReportBuilder/README.md

 # Report Builder

-A custom report-building application designed to generate reports from SQL Server databases and export them to Excel or CSV formats.
+A custom report-building application designed to generate CSV reports from SQL Server databases and export them to Excel.
+Will also map CPT codes based on Ord Procedures to increase billing code accuracy in healthcare settinsgs.
+This is a static reporting model I created with a lot of room for customizability.

 ## Features

-- Generate reports based on custom SQL queries.
+- Generate reports based on exact SQL queries.
 - Export reports in Excel and CSV formats.
 - Manage configurations using `appsettings.json`.
-- Supports multiple database connections.
+- Supports multiple database connections if you wanted to build a reporting structure for them.

 ## GUI Preview